How requests for information are handled at the station

 Through our website we provide several journey planning tools including;

 - Downloadable timetables: Covering all Southeastern routes, including SeatFinder timetables that indicate those trains which are expected to be busy.
 These can be found on our timetables page.
+We also include details of whether the train is scheduled to have toilets or not.
+And, in our Metro area, if the train is scheduled to be formed of one of our “City Beam” trains which have air conditioning.

-- Engineering work: Details of planned changes to our timetables for maintenance and improvement work are available on our planned engineering work page.
+- Engineering work: Details of planned changes to our timetables for maintenance and improvement work are available on our planned engineering work page..

 - Live Departure Boards: showing upcoming departures (and arrivals) for any station on the GB rail network.
 These include the platform number (when it’s confirmed) together with the latest status of the train, including details of delays or cancellations and the reasons for these.
 Our live departure boards will also show the number of coaches on the train (where available) together with the usual seat availability (for most Southeastern services).